computations/lagrange-ng/README.md

     detailed below.
 If your tree is large, this has a chance of running out of memory, particularly when computing splits.
   - `csv`: Output results as a set of CSV files.
+- `opt-method`: Specify the optimization algorithm used to optimize the rates.
+  Available methods are:
+  - `nelder-mead`: Default in the old `lagrange-cpp`.
+Use this for parity with the old version, but in general it is slow.
+  - `bfgs`: A quasi-newton method that is in practice quite fast.
+This is my recommended option when using a large number of periods (more than 4).
+  - `bobyqa`: An alternative to the `nelder-mead` option above that is much faster for a large number of periods.
+If there are issues with `bfgs` try this instead.

 If any of the arguments to the options has spaces, then it needs to be quoted.
 For example, if the tree file is `My Super Awesome Tree.nwk`, then